raspberrypi/style-guide/style-guide.md

 *   GPIO - General-Purpose Input/Output
 *   GPIO Zero – GPIO Zero is the name of the project, but gpiozero is an acceptable alternative when referring to the module
 *   GPU – graphics processing unit
+*   grade – for school grades (USA), spell out first through ninth grade and use figures for 10th grade or higher.
+Try to keep a consistent format for ranges (see [Numerals and numbers](https://github.com/raspberrypilearning/style-guide/blob/master/style-guide.md#numerals-and-numbers) above).
 *   gram – see g
 *   grey – not gray
 *   GSM – Global System for Mobile Communications